American Bandstand

 _______________

-* For your information, Elvis Presley and Ricky Nelson never appeared on Bandstand.
+* For your information, Elvis Presley and Ricky Nelson never performed on Bandstand.

 Use your BACK button to return to wherever you were.